theskyinflames/dockerLightningTalk/README.md

   hello-3-multi-stage   latest              151363ae52cd        27 minutes ago      13.1MB
   hello-4-ms-scratch    latest              d1ea8ed7079f        26 minutes ago      7.41MB
 ```
+As you can see, we pass from a **818 Mb** docker image to a **7.41 Mb** one.
+The two images are equivalent and does the same, dockerizing the service.

 ## Check it out for yourself
 1. Compile the Dockerfiles
 ```sh